 Cruise ships are semi-closed environments providing shared facilities for many people on board.
 Since the beginning of the COVID-19 epidemic, outbreaks have been reported on board cruise ships affecting both passengers and crew.
 Unprecedented challenges were faced by both the cruise ship industry, the public health authorities and all related sectors in dealing with cruise ship evacuations and management of outbreaks of COVID-19.
-As on-going transmission is currently reported in many countries worldwide and considering that several cases are asymptomatic, it is expected that both asymptomatic and symptomatic COVID-19 cases will most likely occur on board cruise ships, as in similar touristic venues ashore, if preventive measures are not implemented.
-In addition to measures aimed at excluding infected persons from boarding a cruise ship, early detection and isolation of the first case, disembarkation, and quarantine of close contacts2 in facilities ashore are
+As on-going transmission is currently reported in many countries worldwide and considering that several cases are asymptomatic, it is expected that both asymptomatic and symptomatic COVID-19 cases will most likely occur on board cruise ships, as occurs in similar travel and tourism environments ashore, if preventive measures are not implemented.
+In addition to measures aimed at excluding infected persons from boarding a cruise ship, early detection and isolation of the first case, disembarkation, and quarantine of close contacts in facilities ashore are all essential elements for effectively preventing future COVID-19 outbreaks on board cruise ships (1).